queer/singyeong/PROTOCOL.md

   "restricted": true,
   // The key used for consistent-hashing when choosing a client from the output "key": "1234567890",
+  // Whether or not this payload can be dropped if it isn't routable "droppable": true,
+  // Whether or not this query is optional, ie. will be ignored and a client
+  // will be chosen randomly if it matches nothing.
+  "optional": true,
   // The ops used for querying.
 See the description(s) above "ops": [
     {